 Start with a list like my eBook, 100 Print Magazines That Want to Publish Your Travel Articles.
 It’s a ready-made list so you won’t have to build the foundation yourself.
 Then use the Internet to find more travel magazine leads and add to the list.
 Also buy The Writers Market, to further plump up your list with more magazine and newspaper leads.

 Visit large bookstores with comprehensive newsstands, such as Barnes & Noble, Books a Million, or your local equivalent.
 Spend time going through the travel magazines and any other magazines that you think would be a good fit for your story.
-Make a note of the magazine’s name, website, the editor’s name, email address and phone number.
+Make a note of the magazines' names, websites, the editors' names, email addresses and phone numbers.

 If you use these four sources to prepare your magazine lists, you will easily come up with fifteen to twenty-five magazine leads.
 Selling articles becomes a lot easier when you have a long list of sales leads.